AdobeDocs/workfront.en/help/workfront-proof/wp-getstarted/workflow-examples/work-freelancers.md

 1. You receive an email telling you that a file has been shared with you.
 1. You log in to your account and find the file that has been shared with you.
-1. You use the convert to *proof* button to convert the file to a *proof*.
+1. You use the convert to `proof` button to convert the file to a `proof`.
 For more information,&nbsp;see [Manage Files in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/manage-your-work/manage-files.md).

-1. You then manage the *proof* workflow with your clients in the normal way.
-If you want to add your Freelancer explicitly to the *proof*, you can do so using the share function.
+1. You then manage the `proof` workflow with your clients in the normal way.
+If you want to add your Freelancer explicitly to the `proof`, you can do so using the share function.
 For more information, see [Share a Proof in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/share-proof.md).

-1. If you don't want to add your Freelancer explicitly to the *proof*, but you do want to notify them when it's been approved; you can notify your freelancer at the end of the *proof* process by sharing a link to the *proof* with them.
+1. If you don't want to add your Freelancer explicitly to the `proof`, but you do want to notify them when it's been approved; you can notify your freelancer at the end of the `proof` process by sharing a link to the `proof` with them.

-   This means that they are not part of the review team and your clients don't see their name listed on the *proof*.
+   This means that they are not part of the review team and your clients don't see their name listed on the `proof`.

 For information about setting up a satellite account for your freelancers, see&nbsp; [Configure a satellite account in Workfront Proof](../../../workfront-proof/wp-acct-admin/satellite-accounts/configure-sat-acct-in-wp.md).

 ## Use the Dropzone

-This option is useful if you don’t want clients and freelancers to see each other in *Workfront Proof*.&nbsp;You can give your freelancers access to your Dropzone&nbsp;(available on Enterprise and Unlimited plans only).
+This option is useful if you don’t want clients and freelancers to see each other in `Workfront Proof`.&nbsp;You can give your freelancers access to your Dropzone&nbsp;(available on Enterprise and Unlimited plans only).
 For more information, see [The Dropzone](../../../workfront-proof/wp-work-proofsfiles/create-proofs-and-files/dropzone.md).

 ![freelancers_-_option_C_-_dropzone.png](assets/freelancers---option-c---dropzone-350x98.png)

 1. The freelancer goes to your public Dropzone page.
-1. They use the Dropzone&nbsp;to create a new *proof* in your account.
+1. They use the Dropzone to create a new `proof` in your account.
-1. You receive an email telling you that a new *proof* is in your Dropzone.
+1. You receive an email telling you that a new `proof` is in your Dropzone.
-1. You login to your account and find the *proof* in your&nbsp;Dropzone.
+1. You login to your account and find the `proof` in your&nbsp;Dropzone.
-1. You unlock the *proof*, add reviewers, set the *proof* settings and manage the *proof* workflow with your clients in the normal way.
-Your freelancer will be shown as the Creator&nbsp;of the *proof* (and will not be able to be removed).
+1. You unlock the `proof`, add reviewers, set the `proof` settings and manage the `proof` workflow with your clients in the normal way.
+Your freelancer will be shown as the Creator of the `proof` (and will not be able to be removed).

-* You can manage your freelancer's access to the *proof* with your Dropzone settings.
+* You can manage your freelancer's access to the `proof` with your Dropzone settings.
 For more information, see [Configure the dropzone in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/configure-dropzone-in-wp.md).

-* You can also manage the role they are given on the *proof*, such as Read Only, as well as email communications with them in respect of the *proof*.
+* You can also manage the role they are given on the `proof`, such as Read Only, as well as email communications with them in respect of the `proof`.
 For more information, see [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md).

-`<li>If you do not want your freelancer to take part in the review process but you do want them to be notified of the final decision, you can set the default <em>proof</em> role&nbsp;within your Dropzone settings and an&nbsp;email alert for all Dropzone submitters to be <a href="../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md" class="MCXref xref">Manage Proof Roles in Workfront Proof</a> and <a href="../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md" class="MCXref xref">Configure email notification settings in Workfront Proof</a> respectively.
-For more information, see <a href="https://support.workfront.com/hc/en-us/sections/115000911867-Email-alerts">Email Alerts,</a>&nbsp;<a href="../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md" class="MCXref xref">Manage Proof Roles in Workfront Proof</a>&nbsp;and <a href="../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md" class="MCXref xref">Configure email notification settings in Workfront Proof</a>.</li>` `<li>If you do want your freelancer to actively take part in the review process, you can adjust their <em>proof</em> role&nbsp;and email alert setting&nbsp;as required, by inline editing these details on the Proof details page.
+`<li>If you do not want your freelancer to take part in the review process but you do want them to be notified of the final decision, you can set the default <span>proof</span> role&nbsp;within your Dropzone settings and an&nbsp;email alert for all Dropzone submitters to be <a href="../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md" class="MCXref xref">Manage Proof Roles in Workfront Proof</a> and <a href="../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md" class="MCXref xref">Configure email notification settings in Workfront Proof</a> respectively.
+For more information, see <a href="https://support.workfront.com/hc/en-us/sections/115000911867-Email-alerts">Email Alerts,</a>&nbsp;<a href="../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md" class="MCXref xref">Manage Proof Roles in Workfront Proof</a>&nbsp;and <a href="../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md" class="MCXref xref">Configure email notification settings in Workfront Proof</a>.</li>` `<li>If you do want your freelancer to actively take part in the review process, you can adjust their <span>proof</span> role&nbsp;and email alert setting&nbsp;as required, by inline editing these details on the Proof details page.
 For more information about that page, see <a href="../../../workfront-proof/wp-work-proofsfiles/manage-your-work/manage-proof-details.md" class="MCXref xref">Manage Proof Details in Workfront Proof</a>.</li>`